mbks/PowerlessSheepGame/README.md

 __The powerless sheep.__

-Written in a Game-Jam 2019 by:
+Written in a Game-Jam 2019 of the University of Bonn by:
 - Benjamin Bourgart
 - Jan de Haan
 - Rohland Kohlring